parishamaheshj18/Object-Detection-for-image-video-and-live-camera-feed/README.md

 ## future work
+1) Preparing the dataset for singular use of the product.

-1) Payload drop in a crop field and vision based crop disease identification.
+2) Payload drop in a crop field and vision based crop disease identification.
-2) Object tracking
+3) Object tracking
-3) UAV Swarm mission with computer vision.
+4) UAV swarm mission with computer vision.